florian-stefan/spring-togglz-kafka-example/README.md

 * http://localhost:8081/features/feature_c (for retrieving the state of `FEATURE_C` from the second application instance)
 * http://localhost:8081/features/feature_c/toggle (for toggling `FEATURE_C` on the second application instance)

+Moreover, the example application uses Spring Actuator to provide an health endpoint.
+The health endpoint returns the result of the custom `TogglzHealthCheck` strategy that checks the Kafka based state repository if the its underlying Kafka consumer is running and has no lag.
+It can be accessed here:

+* http://localhost:8080/actuator/health (the health endpoint of the first application instance)
+* http://localhost:8081/actuator/health (the health endpoint of the second application instance)

 ###### Commands